daler/dotfiles/docs/starthere.rst

 2.2.1: Install miniconda
 ++++++++++++++++++++++++

-Do this if you want to use conda.
+Do this if you want to use conda to create environments that are isolated from the rest of your system.

 The following command: